PolarTerrestrialEnvironmentalSystems/sedaDNA-g-h-metabarcoding-SibAla_2023/README.md

 - List of contaminants species to remove: KS_conta_list.csv

 2_data_to_fasta.R: clean the previous data table and convert to fasta to provide as input to create an OBITools3 database.
 - Only the output from the previous script is needed.

+3_SibAla_2023_build.sl: build the SibAla_2023 database for OBITools.
+- using the fasta file output from previous script.

 ## OBITools3 against SibAla_2023